A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS II: EMERGENCE OF ACTIVE REGIONS FROM THE CONVECTION ZONE TO THE CORONA

-The curve of $E_{\rm free}$ follows the general trend of $E_{\rm tot}$, and the overall temporal evolution of both the total and free magnetic energy is clearly correlated with the photospheric magnetic flux (linear correlation coefficient $> 0.95$).
-This is a natural consequence of the fact that in this simulation the pre-existing magnetic field in the quiet Sun is weak and the magnetic energy in the atmosphere is dominated by the newly-emerged strong active region magnetic field.
+The curve of $E_{\rm free}$ follows the general trend of $E_{\rm tot}$, as shown in \figref{fig:ar_mag_energy}(b), and their overall temporal evolution is clearly correlated with the photospheric magnetic flux (linear correlation coefficient $> 0.95$).
+This is a natural consequence of the fact that the pre-existing magnetic field in the quiet Sun in this simulation is weak, and the magnetic energy in the atmosphere is dominated by the newly emerged strong active region magnetic field.

-The similarity between the curves of $E_{\rm free}$ and $E_{\rm tot}$ as shown in \figref{fig:ar_mag_energy}(b) implies that the percentage of the free energy, i.e., the ratio of $E_{\rm free}$ and $E_{\rm tot}$, is a relatively constant value during the evolution.
+The similarity between the curves of $E_{\rm free}$ and $E_{\rm tot}$ implies that the percentage of the free energy, i.e., the ratio of $E_{\rm free}$ and $E_{\rm tot}$, is a relatively constant value during evolution.
 In the time period between $t{=}10$ and 48\,h, $E_{\rm free}/E_{\rm tot}$ varies between 15\% and 20\% with a mean value of 17.9\%, which is equivalent to $E_{\rm tot}/E_{\rm pot}=1.22$, where $E_{\rm pot}$ is the energy of the potential field that has been used to evaluate $E_{\rm free}$ in \equref{equ:ebf}.
-In investigations of real solar active regions, it seems that there is no general agreement on the percentage of free energy in the total magnetic energy.
+In investigations of observed solar active regions, it seems that there is no general agreement on the percentage of free energy in the total magnetic energy.
 In addition to the fact that this ratio is likely to be highly case-dependent, the estimate of the magnetic energy in a particular active region relies on force-free modeling of the coronal magnetic field \citep{Wiegelmann+Sakurai:2012,Wiegelmann+al:2014}.
-The magnetic energy estimated by different extrapolation methods are noticeably different, and values of $E_{\rm tot}/E_{\rm pot}$ are usually between 1.0 and 1.3 but may also be found below unity or over 1.5 \citep{Schrijver+al:2008,DeRosa+al:2009}. \citet{Aschwanden+al:2014} obtained $E_{\rm tot}/E_{\rm pot}{=}1.106$ from 172 samples, which means $E_{\rm free}/E_{\rm tot}{\approx}9.6\%$.
+The magnetic energy estimated by different extrapolation methods is noticeably different, and the values of $E_{\rm tot}/E_{\rm pot}$ are usually between 1.0 and 1.3 \citep{Schrijver+al:2008,DeRosa+al:2009}. \citet{Aschwanden+al:2014} obtained $E_{\rm tot}/E_{\rm pot}{=}1.106$ from 172 samples, which means $E_{\rm free}/E_{\rm tot}{\approx}9.6\%$.